 In some dogs these behavioral signs (or “cues”) will be obvious, in others, they are more subtle.

-In order for you to better manage your dog’s anxiety and stress (and hopefully overcome it one day), it’s really important that you recognize these cues when they occur so that you can better understand the root cause of your dog’s stress and anxiety and inevitably develop a plan for overcoming it.
+In order for you to better manage your dog’s anxiety and stress (and hopefully overcome it one day), it’s really important that you recognize these cues when they occur so that you can better understand the root cause of your dog’s stress and anxiety, and inevitably develop a plan for overcoming it.

 In the meantime, there are products that can help…

-Best calming aids for fearful dogs that cower and hide
+Best calming aids for fearful dogs

 For dogs that respond to anxiety-inducing triggers this way, creating a “safe space” that they can retreat to is paramount.